Go directly to content

 • Technical installations

-We would recommend contractors to follow this website, with the short address kystverket.no/entreprenor.
-Here we will provide information about the process as soon as we have new informastion.
+We recommend that contractors stay updated by visiting this website, available at the short URL kystverket.no/entreprenor.
+Here, we will provide information about the process as soon as any changes occur.

 Supplier conference for the construction of Stad Ship Tunnel 2023